Lysxia/gradual-eff-paper/src/Progress.lagda.md

 ```

 ```
-  handle-perform : ∀ {e} {e∈E : e ∈☆ E} {H : Γ ⊢ P ⇒ʰ Q} {V ℰ e∈Hooks}
+  handle-perform : ∀ {e} {e∈E : e ∈☆ E}
+      {H : Γ ⊢ P ⇒ʰ Q} {V ℰ e∈Hooks}
     → (v : Value V)
-    → ¬ handled e ℰ                 -- ensures H is the first matching handler → (e ∈?
-Hooks H) ≡ yes e∈Hooks  -- ensures this is the first matching clause within H -- TODO: a more declarative reformulation?
+    → ¬ handled e ℰ
+      -- ensures H is the first matching handler
+    → (e ∈?
+Hooks H) ≡ yes e∈Hooks
+      -- ensures this is the first matching clause within H -- TODO: a more declarative reformulation?
     → handle H (ℰ ⟦ perform e∈E V ⟧)
       ↦ All.lookup (on-perform H) e∈Hooks
           [ ƛ (handle (liftʰ (liftʰ H)) (liftᶠ (liftᶠ ℰ) ⟦ ` Z ⟧)) ]
           [ gvalue v ]
-    -- TODO: explain the order of these substitutions and why the 2 lifts.
-    -- TODO: we can avoid one lift by doing a simultaneous substitution, but there is still one left.
 ```

+TODO: explain the order of these substitutions and why the 2 lifts.
+TODO: we can avoid one lift by doing a simultaneous substitution, but there is still one left.

 The top-level reduction relation `_—↠_` allows reduction to happen under any
 frame.
 Again, we use fording to keep the frame substitution function out of the
 type's indices.
 ```
-data _—→_ : ∀ {Γ A} → (Γ ⊢ A) → (Γ ⊢ A) → Set where
+data _—→_ :
+  (Γ ⊢ P) → (Γ ⊢ P) → Set where

+  ξξ :
-  ξξ : ∀ {Γ A B} {M N : Γ ⊢ A} {M′ N′ : Γ ⊢ B}
+       {M N : Γ ⊢ P} {M′ N′ : Γ ⊢ Q}
-    →  (ℰ : Frame Γ A B)
+    →  (ℰ : Frame Γ P Q)
     →  M′ ≡ ℰ ⟦ M ⟧
     →  N′ ≡ ℰ ⟦ N ⟧
     →  M ↦ N